How do pensions work in Germany?

 The German pension system can be divided into three pillars:

 Pillar one is, for most people, the basic public pension (‘Gesetzliche Rentenversicherung’ or ‘GRV’).
 The second pillar consists of company pension schemes.
-And the third pillar includes various forms of private pension insurance.
-Some of these are partially subsidized by the state.
+The third pillar includes various forms of private pension insurance.
+The state partially subsidizes some of these.

 german-pension-system